chuckyang123/tp/docs/UserGuide.md

 * The assignment number should be a positive integer between 1 to 3.
 * The assignment must exist for the student.
 * If `i/all` is used, the homework is deleted for all students.
-* Homework number must be between 1 to 3.
-* If deleting the homework for a specific student, NUSNET ID is used, which starts with E and has 7 numbers, and it should not be blank.
 * The NUSNET ID and homework number **must be valid**.
 * The system will check the validity of command format, followed by validity of input, and lastly the existence of the student.